no-compass/UofM-Project/README.md

 -Packetbeat: Packetbeat collects packets that pass through the NIC.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook.yml file to /etc/ansible/files/filebeat-config.yml.
+- Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
-- Update the playbook.yml file to include IP Addresses
+- Update the playbook.yml to include the Private IP of the ELK-Server
-- Run the playbook, and navigate to kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

-- Which file is the playbook? filebeat-playbook.yml
+Which file is the playbook?
+-[elk-playbook.yml](YML-Playbooks/elk-playbook.yml) - used to install ELK Server
+-[filebeat-playbook.yml](YML-Playbooks/filebeat-playbook.yml) - Used to install and configure Filebeat on Elk Server and DVWA servers
+-[metricbeat-playbook.yml](YML-Playbook) - Used to install and configure Metricbeat

-- Where do you copy it?/etc/ansible/roles
+Where do you copy it?

+/etc/ansible/

-- _Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts file (IP of the Virtual Machines).
+Which file do you update to make Ansible run the playbook on a specific machine?

+/etc/ansible/hosts.cfg

--How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?

+In /etc/ansible/hosts you tell it where you want each to be installed ElkServers or FileBeat

-- _Which URL do you navigate to in order to check that the ELK server is running?http://20.49.3.56:5601
+Which URL do you navigate to in order to check that the ELK server is running? http://publicip(elkserver):5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+### Commands for Anisble Configuration for the Elk-Server are:
+1. ssh sysadmin@JumpBox(PrivateIP)
+2. sudo docker container list -a - Locate the ansible container
+3. sudo docker start <name of container>(daisy_pain)
+4. sudo docker attach <name of container>(daisy_pain)
+5. cd /etc/ansible
+6. ansible-playbook elk-playbook.yml (Installs and Configures ELK-Server)
+7. cd /etc/ansible/
+8. ansible-playbook beats-playbook.yml (Installs and Configures Beats)
+9. Open a new browser on Personal Workstation, navigate to (ELK-Server-PublicIP:5601/app/kibana) - This will bring up Kibana Web Portal